Rick Blangiardi: Gun safety

 On March 31, 2023, Blangiardi signed a bill into law that established "gun-free" locations to prevent concealed-carry at a number of public places.
-At the signing ceremony, Blangiardi said, "We're not a gun carrying society and we're not gonna do anything that's gonna condone that."
+At the signing ceremony, he said, "We're not a gun carrying society and we're not gonna do anything that's gonna condone that."

 Historic preservation

 In April 2023, Blangiardi announced candidates for the Oahu Historic Preservation Commission, which was established to preserve historic landmarks in Oahu.
-Legislation for the commission was passed in 1990, but commissioners weren't appointed until 2023, when city council members Esther Kia'āina and Tommy Waters reintroduced it.
+Legislation for the commission was passed in 1990, but commissioners were not appointed until 2023, when city council members Esther Kia'āina and Tommy Waters reintroduced it.
 The Commission is responsible for protecting and developing guidelines and regulations for the preservation of historic sites in Oahu.

 2024 election and campaign

-Blangiardi announced in early 2023 that he would be running for re-election.
+Blangiardi announced in early 2023 that he would run for reelection.

-In August 2023, Blangiardi was reported to have raised $600,000 for re-election efforts, according to his campaign disclosures with the state Campaign Spending Commission.
-Blangiardi has held few fundraisers or events for re-election, and stated, "We're focused on the work.
+In August 2023, Blangiardi was reported to have raised $600,000 for reelection efforts, according to his campaign disclosures with the state Campaign Spending Commission.
+He held few campaign fundraisers or events and said, "We're focused on the work.
 Job performance is what gets you reelected."
-No prominent opponents had announced candidacies, and as a result, Blangiardi won a second term outright in the August 10 primary election with 79% of the votes.
-His next closest challenger, Choon James, received 13% of votes cast.
+Blangiardi won a second term outright in the August 10 primary election with 79% of the vote.
+His closest challenger, Choon James, received 13%.

 COVID-19 policy

 In the fourth quarter of 2021 and the first quarter of 2022, Blangiardi began to focus his attention on Honolulu's COVID restrictions.
-One of his first COVID-related policies was "Safe Access O'ahu", implemented in October 2021.
-This policy enacted a selective requirement on some forms of business that all persons who enter or work at the establishment have proof of full COVID-19 vaccination.
-Blangiardi also implemented a restriction on the number of people allowed in some gatherings: 10 for indoor events and 25 for outdoor events.
-While there was quite a bit of support for these policies, several groups were outwardly against them.
+One of his first COVID-related policies was a vaccine passport and mandate called "Safe Access O'ahu", implemented in October 2021.
+It mandated that most indoor venues require vaccination for all patrons and employees.
+Blangiardi also implemented quotas on the number of people allowed at gatherings: 10 for indoor events and 25 for outdoor events.
+There was some support for this policy, but several groups, including airline attendants, first responders, and the Aloha Freedom Coalition, strongly opposed it.

 About two months after the "Safe Access O'ahu" and gathering restrictions went into effect, Blangiardi began to walk them back.
-In late November 2021, it was announced that capacity restrictions placed on businesses would be lifted provided that patrons have proof of being COVID-negative at least 48 hours before their visit.
-Blangiardi received some backlash for easing the policy, due to an increase of positive COVID cases as a result of the then-increasing Omicron variant.
+In November 2021, it was announced that capacity restrictions on businesses would be lifted for patrons with proof of being COVID-negative at most 48 hours before their visit.
+Blangiardi received some backlash for easing the policy due to an increase of COVID cases as a result of the then-surging Omicron variant.

 Political views

-Blangiardi has been described as conservative and in 2004 and 2005 donated to George W. Bush and the Republican Party, respectively, but is not a registered member of the Republican Party and is labeled an independent.
+Blangiardi has been described as conservative and in 2004 and 2005 donated to George W. Bush and the Republican Party, respectively, but he is not a registered Republican and is labeled an independent.

 Blangiardi voted for Donald Trump in the 2016 presidential election, and said, "I think a lot of his policies, despite his personal antics, have been effective".
 He also said that he has voted for both Democrats and Republicans in the past.